OSIPI/osipi/README.md

      curl -sSL https://install.python-poetry.org | python3 -
      ```

-     Option 3: Install via pipx (If Other Methods Fail):

-     If pipx is not already installed, you can follow any of the options in the [pipx installation guide](https://pipx.pypa.io/stable/installation/)
+     Option 3: you can install it using pip:

      ```bash
-        pipx install poetry
+     pip install poetry
      ```

    For more information on installing Poetry, see the [official documentation](https://python-poetry.org/docs/)

-3. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-4. Navigate to the project directory.
+3. Navigate to the project directory.
-5. Install the project dependencies with Poetry:
+4. Install the project dependencies with Poetry:

    ```bash
    poetry install
    ```

-6. Activate the Poetry environment:
+5. Activate the Poetry environment:

    ```bash
    poetry shell